Anupriya1729/InterviewExperiences/BNY Mellon.md

 11. Which databases have you used?
 Difference between SQL and NoSQL.
 12. What servers have you used?
 13. What is the CAP theorem?
-14. Any questions for me?
+14. Any questions for me ?
 </pre>
 <pre>
 <h2>ROUND 3 (Technical + Managerial) Cisco WebEx 30 mins</h2>